 (c) to be informed that if he or she falls within the category of a mandated reporter, he or she has an obligation pursuant to M.G.L. c.
-19C to cooperate in the investigation and truthfully provide to the investigator all information he or she may possess that is relevant to the matter under investigation; and
+19C to cooperate in the investigation and truthfully provide to the investigator all information he or she may possess that is relevant to the matter under investigation;

+(d) if alleged victim is a person with an intellectual or developmental disability, to be informed of the existence of the Registry and its potential impact on his or her employment status; and

-(d) to be informed that his or her refusal to be interviewed or to otherwise cooperate in the investigation will be made a part of the report, and that if the person is an employee of a state agency, unless his or her response to a question could be used against him or her in a criminal proceeding, his or her failure to cooperate shall be reported to the person's supervisor and to the appropriate public agency for possible disciplinary action under that agency's regulations or pursuant to the provisions of any relevant collective bargaining agreement or any other contract.
+(e) to be informed that his or her refusal to be interviewed or to otherwise cooperate in the investigation will be made a part of the report, and that if the person is an employee of a state agency, unless his or her response to a question could be used against him or her in a criminal proceeding, his or her failure to cooperate shall be reported to the person's supervisor and to the appropriate public agency for possible disciplinary action under that agency's regulations or pursuant to the provisions of any relevant collective bargaining agreement or any other contract.

-(3) Requirements of Investigation and Evaluation Reports.
+(4) Requirements of Evaluation and Investigation Reports.

-(a) Investigation and Evaluation Report.
-The investigation and evaluation report required to be filed with the Commission pursuant to M.G.L. c.
+(a) Evaluation and Investigation Report.
+The evaluation and investigation report required to be filed with the Commission pursuant to M.G.L. c.
 19C, § 5 (1) shall be composed of two distinct parts which shall be respectively known as the "Initial Response" and the "Investigation Report".

 1. Requirements of Initial Response.

 a.
 The initial portion of the report shall be known as the "Initial Response," and shall be submitted to the Commission by the investigator within 24 hours after a case is initially reported pursuant to M.G.L. c.
 19C, § 4 if the case has been determined to be an emergency, and within ten calendar days for non-emergency reports of abuse.
-Upon request and for good cause shown, the Commission may extend these filing deadlines, provided protective services have been put in place to address risk.
+The Commission may extend these filing deadlines, provided protective services have been put in place to address risk.

 b.
-The Initial Response shall contain all the information deemed appropriate by the Commission to ensure that the designated investigator has conducted a preliminary investigation and evaluated the allegation of abuse reported to the Commission and evaluated whether the allegation is within the jurisdiction of M.G.L. c.
-19C, whether the person with a disability has been abused, whether the person with a disability is at risk of further abuse, and if so, that appropriate protective action has been taken.
+The Initial Response shall contain all the information deemed appropriate by the Commission to ensure that the designated investigator has conducted a preliminary evaluation of the allegation of abuse reported to the Commission and determined whether the allegation is within the jurisdiction of M.G.L. c.
+19C, whether the person with a disability is at risk, and if so, that appropriate protective action has been taken.

-5.02: continued

 2. Requirements of Investigation Report.

 a.
-The second portion of the report shall be known as the "Investigation Report," and shall be submitted to the Commission by the investigator within 30 calendar days from the date the report of abuse was referred by the Commission for investigation.
-Upon request and for good cause shown, the Commission may extend this filing deadline, provided protective services have been put in place to address risk.
+The second portion of the report shall be known as the "Investigation Report," and shall be submitted to the Commission by the investigator within 45 calendar days from the date the report of abuse was referred by the Commission for investigation.
+The Commission may extend this filing deadline, provided protective services have been put in place to address risk.

 b.
-The Investigation Report shall contain the information acquired during the completion of the required tasks set out in 118 CMR 5.02(1), and all other information deemed appropriate by the Commission to ensure that the designated investigator has properly investigated and evaluated the allegation of abuse reported to the Commission; has made appropriate findings of fact and conclusions; and has made appropriate recommendations regarding the protective services required to remedy the situation when abuse is substantiated.
+The Investigation Report shall contain the information acquired during the completion of the required tasks set out in 118 CMR 5.02(1) and, when applicable 118 CMR 5.02 (2), and all other information deemed appropriate by the Commission to ensure that the designated investigator has properly investigated and evaluated the allegation of abuse reported to the Commission; has made appropriate findings of fact and conclusions; and has made appropriate recommendations regarding the protective services required to remedy the situation when abuse is substantiated.